-In the last post of our R is for Rocks series, I shared about our rock demo activity.
+In the last post of our rock theme series, I shared about our rock demo activity.
 After breaking our rocks into tiny bits, I wanted to use some of those pieces for other learning experiences.
-First we used the little pebbles to make a rock.
+First we learned how to make a rock and used the little pebbles to make our own rocks.

 I found the specific steps for this activity in Rocks and Minerals.
 Although the book itself was a little advanced for my preschoolers, it had a lot of great information.
 We enjoyed looking at the pictures and reading some of the facts on the pages that the kids found most interesting.

 See the steps in action in the video tutorial below.

 Below are the steps we followed to make a rock…and some important tips we learned along the way.

 We gathered our materials:

 - and a disposable cup.